npedder/moos-ivp-harmony/README.md

 # Setup
 The HARMONY system is demonstrated within a MOOS-IvP simulation.
 The MOOS-IvP Core modules are required to demonstrate the HARMONY system.
+The moos-ivp-umassd repository is needed to simulate UAVs.
+See "**Setup moos-ivp-umassd**" below.

 The HARMONY system uses the python-moos wrapper for MOOSApps for its shore-side application.